-For his presentation, César Troisgros shared the stage with his former colleague, Giuseppe D’Errico, who currently leads the kitchen at Zürich’s Ristorante Ornellaia.
+For his presentation, César Troisgros shared the stage with his former colleague, Giuseppe D’Errico.
+D’Errico currently leads the kitchen at Zürich’s Ristorante Ornellaia.

-The two friends cooked together on stage and produced some delicate dishes with beautiful colors, like a nest of white asparagus in a pink rhubarb bouillon.
-Another dish resembled a crisp butterfly comprised of thin layers of vegetables, such as turnip and kohlrabi.
-He also prepared a surprising salad made of carrot peels, something that many restaurants would likely send to the compost pile.
-After frying them, he artfully arranged them with watercress, Vietnamese coriander, dried fish eggs, capers and a light dressing made of carrot and lemon juices.
+The two friends cooked together on stage.
+They produced some delicate dishes with beautiful colors, like a nest of white asparagus in a pink rhubarb bouillon.
+Another dish resembled a crisp butterfly.
+It was comprised of thin layers of vegetables, such as turnip and kohlrabi.
+He also prepared a surprising salad made of carrot peels.
+Something that many restaurants would likely send to the compost pile.
+After frying them, he artfully arranged them.
+They were served with watercress, Vietnamese coriander, dried fish eggs, capers and a light dressing made of carrot and lemon juices.

-Cutting down on food waste is an important topic for Troisgros, something he wished he had spoken more about on stage.
+Cutting down on food waste is an important topic for Troisgros.
+It was something he wished he had spoken more about on stage.
 He believes that you should respect the peel of a carrot as much as you would respect caviar.
 “The price is different, but it’s the same.
 It’s something you can eat.
 It’s something nature has given you.”
-Whether using these carrot peels for a staff meal or to make consommé, he said you have other options — even to create a fine dining course.
+Whether using these carrot peels for a staff meal or to make consommé, he said you have other options.
+Even to create a fine dining course.

-Prior to joining his parents, Michel and Marie-Pierre Troisgros at the family restaurant, César Troisgros held positions in several other acclaimed establishments, like The French Laundry in California.
-He spent over a year working there with celebrity chef Thomas Keller.
-With the menu changing daily and the team taking part in developing the dishes based on what’s available in the garden next door, it was a unique experience for him.
+Prior to joining his parents, Michel and Marie-Pierre Troisgros at the family restaurant, César Troisgros held positions in several other acclaimed establishments.
+This includes The French Laundry in California.
+In fact, he spent over a year working there with celebrity chef Thomas Keller.
+With the menu changing daily and the team taking part in developing the dishes based on what’s available in the garden next door, it was a unique experience.
 Cooking techniques and styles included a blend of different cultures — Asian, Italian and Mexican, for example.
 He said his time there had a strong influence on his career.

 Today, Troisgros strives to find a balance between his work and his personal life.
-Every day, he has the chance to work with his parents, and his wife, Fanny — who manages public relations and other administrative tasks, on making improvements at the restaurant.
+Every day, he has the chance to work with his parents, and his wife, Fanny.
+In particular, she manages public relations and other administrative tasks, on making improvements at the restaurant.
 I asked him about his future plans.
-He replied, “I see myself going forward in the footsteps of my family — always trying to make it better, make it a new way, but always with the respect of the history and the respect of what I am.”
+He replied, “I see myself going forward in the footsteps of my family.
+Always trying to make it better, make it a new way, but always with the respect of the history and the respect of what I am.”

 I tasted the “Charley Marley,” a special layered chocolate dessert created by Karime Lopez.